 How to Store It Safely

-Tretinoin should be used only as directed and not in excess, or for a longer period than prescribed and safely discarded once the cycle has lapsed or the product is expired.
+Tretinoin should be used only as directed and not in excess, or for a more extended period than prescribed and safely discarded once the cycle has lapsed or the product is expired.
 This medicine should be kept out of children’s reach.
 Keep at room temperature in a sealed container away from heat and light.
 Do not freeze and keep far from fires as it is flammable.

 The Comparison Between Tretinoin and Adapalene

 There are other treatments on the market; let’s look below some of their comparisons.

 |Discovered and patented in the 1950s.||Only approved in the 1990s.|

 |Can be bought over-the-counter.||Used only with explicit approval from a doctor.|

 |Used to treat mild-to-severe acne troubles.||Only treats mild-to-moderate conditions.|